Breathing to help performance

 1. Calming down - to help sleep, reduce stress and anxiety.

-2. Increase focus - before exercise, presentation, exam and to help with chronic stress.
+2. Increase focus - before exercise, presentations or exams and to help with chronic stress.

 Watch this great video below from Professor Andrew Hubberman to find out more detail.